 - Open a trading ticket and take your first trade!

 From the Trader’s Room homepage, simply select Trading Platforms on the left-side menu.
 This will then give you access to download the MetaTrader 5 trading platform for PC and Mac but you can also use the Web Trader platform as well where you can trade directly from your browser.

 Simply follow your computer’s prompts to complete the download of your MetaTrader 5 share trading platform, if you want to access additional features like automated share trading from the MetaTrader Market place.

-An example of the Admiral Markets MetaTrader 5 trading platform showing the price chart of Disney shares, the Stochastic trading indicator, a list of symbols and an open order ticket.
+An example of the Admiral Markets MetaTrader 5 trading platform showing the price chart of Disney shares and an open order ticket.